wix-incubator/vscode-glean/README.md

 [![Build Status](https://travis-ci.org/wix-incubator/vscode-glean.svg?branch=master)](https://travis-ci.org/wix-incubator/vscode-glean)
 [![](https://vsmarketplacebadge.apphb.com/version/wix.glean.svg)](https://marketplace.visualstudio.com/items?itemName=wix.glean)

-The extention allows extracting Javascript/Typescript/JSX into a new or existing file.
-The extention automatically exports all exported declarations from target file and imports them in the origin file.
-This is super useful while refactoring your code - just select the code you would like to extract and choose the destination.

-Copying between non-js files is supported as well.

-## Installation

-Go to the link below and click `Install`.

-[Visual Studio Code Market Place: Glean](https://marketplace.visualstudio.com/items?itemName=wix.glean)
+The extention provides refactoring tools for your React codebase: extract JSX into a new component, convert Function to Stateful React Components and more!
+In addition, you can extract regular Javascript/Typescript code between files, while handling exporting the selected code from the old location and importing in the new one!

 ## Highlights
+- JSX Support
 - Typescript support
-- JSX Support (extract JSX strings into new components!)
 - ES2015 modules support
 - CommonJS modules support
 - Plain Text support

+## Installation

+Go to the link below and click `Install`.

+[Visual Studio Code Market Place: Glean](https://marketplace.visualstudio.com/items?itemName=wix.glean)

 Select text and  either VSCode's code suggestion (aka "Lightbulb") or Command Pallet ('Extract to File' command) to extract the text.